divergentti/palindrome_game/README.md

   - Inserts letters or words to form symmetrical phrases.
   - Validates against vocabulary to ensure meaningfulness.
   - Extends palindromes by adding anagramic words at both ends.
-- **Output**: Generated 31,000+ palindromes across four categories, stored in CSV files, and combined into `palindromes.json`.
+- **Output**: Generated 31,000+ palindromes across four categories, stored in CSV files, and combined into `palindromes.json`, which is placed in the root directory for the game to use.

 Example palindromes generated: